Trump administration 'uniquely dysfunctional', says UK ambassador to U.S.: newspaper

 The Mail on Sunday reported that in a message sent after that visit, Darroch said that the president and his team had been “dazzled” by the visit and Britain might be “flavor of the month” but “this is still the land of America First”.

-Reporting by Kylie MacLellan; Editing by Elaine Hardcastle, William Maclean
+Reporting by Kylie MacLellan and Jeff Mason in Morristown, NEW JERSEY ; Additional reporting by Alexandra Alper and Humeyra Pamuk, Editing by Elaine Hardcastle, William Maclean and James Dalgleish